ScottStevenWhite/swan-health/README.md

 - Severity (info, warning, critical).
 - Type (nutrition, budget, adherence, medical-aligned, eco, etc.).
 - Suggested actions.
+- A time window they’re based on.

+---

-#### 2.11.2 Autopilot Mode
+#### 2.11.2 Autopilot Mode (and Its Invariants)

 Autopilot is the “just tell me what to do” mode.

-User can opt into **Autopilot** per household/person:
+User can opt into **Autopilot** per household/person with a clear config:

-- Configurable bounds:
 - Max % change in daily calories.
+- Which meals Autopilot is allowed to touch (e.g., “everything except breakfast,” “dinners only”).
-  - Whether to allow recipe substitutions automatically.
+- Whether to allow recipe substitutions automatically or require approval.
 - How aggressively to optimize for cost vs convenience.
 - (Future) How much to weight eco improvements vs cost.
-- Autopilot can:
-  - Automatically adjust future days in the meal plan when:
-    - Weight deviates from target trend.
-    - Nutrient deficiencies persist.
-    - Budget is regularly exceeded.
-    - (Future) Waste levels stay high or eco profile targets are not met.
-  - E.g., “Next week, swap two red-meat dinners for cheaper, lower-saturated-fat options.”

-Autopilot **never**:

-- Violates **Diet Requirements** (medical constraints).
+- Whether the household budget is *strict* or *flexible* for Autopilot.

+Autopilot:

+- Uses FeedbackInsights + PlanMetrics to decide if change is warranted.
+- Proposes or applies adjustments to **future** plan days:
+  - Adjust calorie targets within allowed bounds.
+  - Swap specific recipes for cheaper / higher-protein / easier options.
+  - Add or remove snacks.
+  - Bias toward “use-up” recipes if waste is high.

+Each change is materialized as an **AutopilotChange** with a linked **PlanChangeExplanation** and before/after snapshots.

+**Autopilot invariants (must always hold):**

+1. **Medical & diet safety**
+   - Never violates **DietRequirements** (allergies, celiac, etc.).
-- Violates **Required** diet patterns (e.g., vegan).
+   - Never violates **Required** diet patterns (e.g., required vegan).
-- Makes unbounded changes; it always stays within user-defined limits.
+   - Never pushes calorie targets below safe, state-aware minimum thresholds (e.g., derived from BMR × factor), especially for kids, pregnancy, or recovery states.

+2. **Budget safety**
+   - When budget is marked **strict**:
+     - Autopilot cannot intentionally produce plans whose estimated cost exceeds budget by more than a small tolerance (e.g., 2–3%).
+     - If constraints are impossible to satisfy, it must:
+       - Surface this clearly (“constraints conflict”) instead of silently overshooting.

+3. **Scope limitation**
+   - Per Autopilot run:
+     - Only a bounded number of changes (e.g., swap ≤ N meals, adjust ≤ M days of calories) unless the user explicitly opts into an “aggressive overhaul”.
+   - Must respect:
+     - Locked recipes.
+     - Locked days.
+     - “Do not touch breakfast” style rules.

+4. **Explainability**
+   - Every AutopilotChange must:
+     - Attach a `PlanChangeExplanation` (operation, reason, metrics before/after).
+     - Be visible in the UI as “what changed and why”.

+5. **Version safety**
+   - Autopilot operates on specific versions of:
+     - `MealPlan`
+     - `GoalSet`
+     - `AutopilotConfig`
+   - If the plan or goals changed since the run started:
+     - Version conflict is detected via optimistic locking.
+     - The change is not applied.
+     - We record and show that the run was skipped due to stale data.

+**Determinism:**

+- For debugging and trust:
+  - Each Autopilot run has a `randomSeed`.
+  - Given the same inputs and `randomSeed`, the same set of changes should be produced.
+  - This allows replaying/diagnosing weird behavior.

+---

+#### 2.11.3 Feedback + Autopilot Loop

 Typical loop:

 1. User enables Autopilot with constraints:
    - “You can adjust my calories ±10% and swap recipes, but don’t touch breakfast.”
+   - “Treat our budget as strict.”
 2. System monitors metrics & intake.
-3. When patterns emerge:
+3. When patterns emerge (e.g., persistent calorie surplus, over-budget, recurring deficiency):
-   - Autopilot proposes changes (or applies automatically, based on settings).
+   - Feedback Engine emits insights.
+4. Autopilot evaluates:
+   - Whether the problem is big enough.
+   - Whether changes fit within bounds and invariants.
+5. Autopilot either:
+   - Creates **pending** changes requiring approval.
+   - Applies changes automatically (if allowed).
-4. User receives:
+6. User sees:
-   - “Here’s what changed and why” explanation.
+   - A clear summary:
+     - “We changed X, Y, Z because A, B, C.”
    - Option to revert or adjust Autopilot aggressiveness.

-This turns Swan from a **passive tracker** into a **semi-automated coach**.
+Autopilot is **rule-based and data-driven**, not a black-box “magic AI brain”.

 ---

 ### 2.12 Future: Exercise, Medical Data, Mental Health, Sex-Specific Health, Research, Longevity

-These are **not** part of the MVP, but we want to design the current system so these can be added later without upheaval.
-The key is that they all build on the same foundations:
+These are **not** part of the MVP, but the current system is designed to let these modules plug into the same backbone:

-- **Profiles** (persons, households, dependents)
+- Profiles (persons, households, dependents)
-- **Temporary States** (life modes, phases)
+- Temporary States (life modes, phases)
-- **Goals & Targets**
+- Goals & Targets
-- **Costs & Budgets**
+- Costs & Budgets
-- **Feedback Engine**
-- **Autopilot**
+- Feedback Engine
+- Autopilot (for safe, bounded adjustments)

-Below, each future lane is fleshed out with enough detail to influence today’s design decisions.
+Below, each future lane is fleshed out enough to influence today’s design decisions.

 ---